Clemson Beats Alabama to Clinch College Football Title

 On the next play, Hurts broke free from a collapsing pocket and weaved his way through defenders for a 30-yard touchdown run to make it 31-28 with 2:07 left.

+“I was calm,” Watson said.
+He said he thought about Vince Young’s last-second touchdown for Texas that derailed the Southern California’s championship run in the 2005 championship game at the Rose Bowl.
+He told his team: “Let’s go be great.”

-More than enough time for Watson, who hooked up with Mike Williams and Jordan Leggett for great catches and big gains to get to first-and-goal.
+Watson hooked up with Williams and Jordan Leggett, who made great catches for big gains to get to first-and-goal with 14 seconds left.

 A pass interference on Alabama made it first-and-goal at the 2 with six seconds left.
-Time for one more play to avoid a tying kick and potential overtime.
-Renfrow slipped away from the defense at the goal line and was alone for an easy toss.
+Time for one more play to avoid a game-tying kick and potential overtime.
+Renfrow slipped away from the defense at the goal line with the help of some traffic created by his teammates — or maybe it was an illegal pick? — and was alone for an easy toss.
 It was the walk-on receiver’s second TD catch of the night, adding to the two he had last season against Alabama.

-When it ended Clemson’s 315-pound defensive lineman Christian Wilkins did a cartwheel and Ben Boulware, one of the toughest linebackers in the country, was in tears.
+When it ended, Clemson’s 315-pound defensive lineman Christian Wilkins did a cartwheel and Ben Boulware, one of the toughest linebackers in the country, was in tears.

+“Don’t call it an upset,” Swinney said.
+“We expected to win this game.”

 The Tigers had snapped Alabama’s 26-game winning streak and beaten a No. 1 team for the first time ever.